Roommates share all kinds of things, like living space, toothpaste, even Thai takeout leftovers. Did you know that you can share an insurance policy?

-It's pretty easy: For around 50 cents a day, a basic renter’s insurance policy can be a financial lifesaver in case of fire or theft, as well as at least a dozen other situations that may befall you and/or your roommate…ranging from power surges that zap your appliances, to accidental overflows, entertainment mishaps and even lost luggage.
+It's pretty easy: For around 50 cents a day, a basic renter’s insurance policy can be a financial lifesaver in case of fire or theft, as well as at least a dozen other situations that may happen to you and/or your roommate, like power surges that zap your appliances, accidental floods, and even lost luggage.

-Now, keep in mind that unlike immediate family members who live together, a roommate isn’t automatically covered unless they’re actually listed on the policy, cautions apartment insurance broker Jeff Schneider of Gotham Brokerage.
+Unlike immediate family members who live together, roommates aren't automatically covered unless they’re actually listed on a policy, says apartment insurance broker Jeff Schneider of Gotham Brokerage.

 Here’s the lowdown on what you need to know about renters' insurance for roommates:

-4. Theft by a roommate—or intentional damage—is not covered by insurance, whether they’re on the policy or not.
+4) Theft by a roommate—or intentional damage—is not covered by insurance, whether they’re on the policy or not.
 (Which is why you should only share renter's insurance with someone you know fairly well—not someone you just met.)

-Gotham Brokerage Co., Inc., an insurance brokerage, has been serving NYC renters, co-op and condo owners for over 45 years.
+Gotham Brokerage Co. an insurance brokerage, has been serving NYC renters and co-op and condo owners for over 45 years.
 For a free quote, click on over to Gotham Brokerage or give them a call at 212-406-7300.

 More from Gotham: